Poseyd29/dice-game/README.md

 // For heroku, comment out the server.listen and replace it with the app.listen. if you are running it on your own server without heroku then leave code as is

 You get 15 rolls.
 Highest score at the end of the 15 rolls wins!
-Very Simple
+Very Simple,